Charlotte Willis gets her hands dirty and roots around for growing success stories, exploring the best ways to grow your own food at home…

 Basil, coriander, chives, mint, parsley, thyme and rosemary are all pretty hardy plants requiring a good source of light and watering every other day or so.
 Seeds can be purchased online, and you can even use ready-potted varieties if you prefer not to wait for the plants to grow.

-If using an indoor growing space, be sure to avoid buying herbs that have been grown outdoors, as the sudden change in environment will cause your herb’s untimely death.
+If using an indoor growing space, be sure to avoid buying herbs that have been grown outdoors, as the sudden change in the environment will cause your herb’s untimely death.

 Regular clipping of the herbs is essential to ensure longevity and increase their growth, and ensure you plant each herb separately in individual pots using organic potting soil wherever possible.
 Each pot should have adequate drainage holes and be placed within another larger pot, with room at the base to allow air to circulate, preventing mould.